aditishenoy/100-days-of-code/R2-log.md

 ### Day 1: July 13
 R2D01 - Giving #100DaysOfCode another shot! 🤗
 Set up my container with packages today.
 Starting with program to use PCA for dimensionality reduction.

+### Day 2: July 14
+R2D02 - Finally figured out how to open an image from the terminal using a remote server.
+Yes, sounds simple but I'm proud of myself #100DaysOfCode